 When the childcare setting (hopefully) reopens, your child won’t be guaranteed their childcare place and may have to join a waiting list.

 This will depend on individual family circumstances.
-Some people will be in the fortunate position of still having work they can juggle from home and thus will still be getting an income.
+Some people will be in the fortunate position of still having work they can juggle from home and thus will still be getting an income (although working and trying to home educate or care for children is really tough).
 Others have already been asked to take unpaid leave and so will already be struggling with their own finances.
+Some may have been furloughed and will be on a reduced income.
 And others, sadly, will already have lost their income.
 What you can do and decide to do will be a matter of personal choice.
 For example, I have already committed to paying my own childminder but, as a freelance worker myself, I will need to monitor how long I can keep that up.

 But surely the setting has insurance to cover situations like this?